 The component specification is an XML document.
 This discussion assumes a passing familiarity with XML documents.
-The specification is located inside the running Java VMs class path; in a deployed application, it will come out of the Java Archive (JAR) file or Web Application Archive (WAR).
+The specification is located inside the running Java VMs class path; in a deployed application, it will be a package resource, located (along with the Java class files) in the WEB-INF/classes directory of the WAR (Web Application Archive).